gunturaf/sukab-restaurant/README.md

 Index for `orders` table (other than PK):

 - `orders_table_number_order_id_index`, composite index from two columns `table_number` and `order_id`,
-  this index will be useful for the usecase listing Orders in a Table.
+  this index will be useful for the usecase Delete Order.
+- Additional index may be added later, for example, a `table_number` index may be added to make usecase List Order to be more performant.

 `menu` table: